provenance-io/walletconnect-js/README.md

 For more information about [Provenance Inc](https://provenance.io) visit https://provenance.io

 ## Version 2.x.x Update
-WalletConnect-JS version 2.0.0 significantly reduced its package size by removing to ability to build a protobuf message internally.
+WalletConnect-JS version 2.0.0 significantly reduced its package size by removing the ability to build a protobuf message internally.
 This means all sendMessages must come through as a google protobuf any and cannot be created within the app anymore.
 Previously these were built using [Wallet-Utils](https://www.npmjs.com/package/@provenanceio/wallet-utils).
 If your dApp needs to build messages on the front-end, import wallet-utils and follow along with their repo's [README.md](https://github.com/provenance-io/wallet-utils#readme).

 ### v2.x.x Breaking Changes
 - Removed methods: `cancelRequest`, `delegateHash`, `markerActivate`, `markerAdd`, `markerFinalize`, and `sendCoin`;